-Look for cameras that have trigger speed less than 1 second.
+Look for cameras that have a trigger speed of less than 1 second.
 Otherwise, by the time the camera will be triggered, the animal will be out of the range.
 The fastest speed you can find on the market today is just 0.14 seconds.
 Some of the slower models can have the trigger speed as slow as several seconds.

-A slow trigger speed will probably only work fine for you, if you will be using the camera if you will monitoring a food plot or game feeder.
-In this case the animals will be moving around the area slowly, so the fast trigger speed will not be that necessary.
+A slow trigger speed will probably only work fine for you if you will be using the camera if you will monitoring a food plot or game feeder.
+In this case, the animals will be moving around the area slowly, so the fast trigger speed will not be that necessary.

 Recovery time means the amount of time that the camera needs before being able to capture the next picture.
 So obviously a quicker recovery time will give you more photos.
 Older trail camera models had the recovery speed as slow as 30 or 60 seconds.
 This means you could have only one or two pictures per minute.
-In today’s cameras you will find it as fast as just several seconds.
+In today’s cameras, you will find it as fast as just several seconds.

 However, cellular and wireless cameras have a slower recovery time due to the fact that they also need time to transmit the first captured image.
-After that they are ready to take the next picture.
+After that, they are ready to take the next picture.

 It’s a number of pixels an image can contain.
 Like with any other types of camera, higher resolution means crisper and clearer images, and also a higher price tag.
 With lower resolution cameras, you will still the animal in the shot, though it won’t be that clear.
 So it’s up to you to consider how important it is to have a clear image of the animal.
 We recommend looking for a camera with a picture resolution of at least 8 megapixels.
-With high resolution you can clearly view the animal and also zoom in on the picture.
+With high resolution, you can clearly view the animal and also zoom in on the picture.

 Most of the game cameras are powered by batteries.
-They can run on AA, C or D batteries.
+They can run on AA, C, or D batteries.
 Fewer of the models, you can find, use 6 and 12-volt batteries.
-Like with many other features, lower price means shorter battery life, while higher priced models will work longer.
+Like with many other features, a lower price means shorter battery life, while higher priced models will work longer.
 However, keep in mind that by choosing a camera with short battery life, you will need to continuously check and replace the batteries, which can also be costly and time-consuming.
-Also, infrared cameras compared to incandescent ones will work longer, as they use less of battery life.
-Temperature is also a factor that affects the battery life.
+Also, infrared cameras compared to incandescent ones will work longer, as they use less battery life.
+Temperature is also a factor that affects battery life.
 If you will place it in a cold environment, you will be replacing the batteries more often.

-Rechargeable Nimh Batteries
+Rechargeable NiMH Batteries

 The disadvantage though is that they usually use lower voltage compared to alkaline and lithium batteries.
 Fully charged they produce about 1.4 volts.
-But on a working level it quickly decreases to 1.2 volts.
+But on a working level, it quickly decreases to 1.2 volts.
 However, most cameras work on a 1.5 volt/cell scenario.
-Due to this the camera can think that the batteries are dead and will tend to shut itself off.
+Due to this, the camera can think that the batteries are dead and will tend to shut itself off.
 This is mostly true for the trail camera models manufactured before 2011.
 Most of the more recent models are compatible with rechargeable batteries.

 Also, remember that the battery should be put to use right after fully charging.
-After being removed from the charger the battery will immediately start to self discharge, even if you are not using it.
+After being removed from the charger the battery will immediately start to self-discharge, even if you are not using it.

 The most widely available batteries are alkaline.
 They are also the least expensive option.
 However, they have their drawbacks.

 The alkaline batteries come with a power voltage of 1.6.
 But the minute they are inserted into something, the power at once starts to drain.
 The decrease in the voltage level will be shown on the quality of the pictures taken.
 In the beginning, you will see the brilliant flash producing stunning photos with good color and brightness.
 But as the flash range potential of the camera will diminish, you will see a significant decline in the picture quality.
-You will see every subsequent night photo less illuminated and it will continue this way up until the point where the photos will be just pitch black.
+You will see every subsequent night photo as less illuminated and it will continue this way up to the point where the photos will be just pitch black.

 First of all, they provide the most power.
 So the pictures result in better quality as there’s more light produced by the flash.
-The highest voltage for the lithium batteries is 1.8 volts.
+The highest voltage for lithium batteries is 1.8 volts.
 The high voltage also means longer battery life and longer time for your camera to be able to stay in the field.

 The chemical characteristic of lithium batteries also allows them to stay unaffected by low temperatures.

 Unfortunately, if your camera is designed for use with D cell batteries, the lithium batteries won’t work.
 But if the camera requires C cell, you can use the lithium ones as they measure exactly the same in size.
-Inserting AA lithiums instead of C cells makes a great substitution as you will be able to benefit from higher voltage.
+Inserting AA lithiums instead of C cells makes a great substitution as you will be able to benefit from the higher voltage.

 Optionally, you can connect an external battery for your trail camera’s power supply.
-On most cameras you will find either a 6v or a 12v input for an external battery.
+On most cameras, you will find either a 6v or a 12v input for an external battery.
 This makes a good solution if you live far away and can’t regularly change the battery.
 Keep in mind though that the battery should be designed for use with exactly your model.
 Rigging the connector can result in frying your camera.

 Solar Power Panels

 When choosing a solar panel for your trail cam, make sure that it matches the batteries required for the camera.
-If the camera works on 6 volts, then you should also choose a 6 volt solar panel.
+If the camera works on 6 volts, then you should also choose a 6-volt solar panel.

-For memory storage on your camera you have two options: internal memory or an SD card.
-The benefit of an internal memory is that you don’t need to additionally purchase an SD card.
+For memory storage on your camera, you have two options: internal memory or an SD card.
+The benefit of internal memory is that you don’t need to additionally purchase an SD card.
 However, you won’t have as much storage capacity and to transfer the images to your computer you will have to take down the entire unit, carry it home and hook it up to a computer.
 SD cards are available in various storage amounts.
 Also, it’s more convenient to view the images by just taking out the SD card and popping it into your digital camera or computer.

 It’s recommended to choose the external memory card.
 First of all, there’s no hassle of removing the camera to view the pictures it has captured.
 You can get an extra external memory card and just swap it with the one inside.
-So it’s much easier to get all the pictures and there’s no down time for the camera.
+So it’s much easier to get all the pictures and there’s no downtime for the camera.